nihaldhamani/academic-kickstart/content/project/seeker-vision/index.md

 ### Relative Bearing Calculation
 In order to obtain the centroid (needed to calculate the relative bearings) of the Cygnus body, many different contouring algorithms were tested.
 Ultimately, a classifer was developed to determine the backdrop condition (deep space, noisy Earth, uniform Earth) and the contouring algorithm that was the best for each condition was applied

-<center>{{< figure src="seeker-contouring.png" title="An example Cygnus contouring" >}}</center>
+<center>{{< figure src="seeker-contouring.png" title="An example of Cygnus contouring" >}}</center>

-## Delivery & Ongoing Work
+## Ongoing Work
-In May 2018, the TSL delivered a vision system to JSC capable of computing relative azimuth and elevation at a solution rate of 3-4 Hz.
-In August 2018, this vision system was selected for flight over competing systems after testing proved it to be the most robust solution available.
-It was integrated into the final Seeker-1 CubeSat and will be used in the navigation system during the 60-minute mission set to take place in Summer 2019.

-Thanks to the success of the delivered system, JSC has chosen to fund continued research in order to develop a second-generation system capable of computing relative pose as an extension of the current relative bearing capabilities.
+JSC has chosen to fund continued research in order to develop a second-generation system capable of computing relative pose as an extension of the current relative bearing capabilities.

 ## Longhorn Research Poster Session